 Select foods that have chickpeas or lentils, vegetables, and sauces made from yogurt.

-Good choices include mulligatawny soup, tandoori chicken, chicken tikka, kebabs, naan bread, and lassi.
+Good choices include mulligatawny soup, tandoori chicken, chicken tikka, kebabs, whole-wheat naan bread, and lassi.

-Avoid fried foods, creamy curry sauces, an Indian cream sauce called korma, and foods made with coconut milk (molee) or a clarified butter call ghee.
+Avoid fried foods, creamy curry sauces, cream sauces such as Korma or Makhani, and foods made with coconut milk (molee) or a clarified butter call ghee.

-Pasta dishes with a red or marinara sauce are healthier than sauces made with cream, butter, or cheese.
+Pasta dishes with a red or marinara sauce are healthier than sauces made with cream, butter, or cheese, or pesto.

 Look for the word primavera, which will not include creamy sauce.
 Order dishes with seafood, grilled meat, fish, chicken, or vegetables.